The First Seven Years: Plot

-Jackie is in love with Mary Ann, but she is not interested in any boy.
-Speck also is in love with Mary Ann.
-Mary Ann, after beating up Jackie (who got aggressive after seeking advice from Kennedy the Cop), decides to play along.
-She suggests that Jackie and Speck fight in a duel.
-Jackie tries to chicken out but winds up fighting Speck.
-They both use real swords that damaged a tire and the radiator leaked from an old car, and cut up tons of laundry on the clothes lines.
-The rest of the gang roots for Jackie.
-In the end, they drop their swords and fight with their fists.
-Jackie wins and Speck's father comes out and holds Jackie down and has Speck hit Jackie until Jackie's elderly grandmother steps in and knocks Speck and his dad out.
-The gang then cheers her on.
+Jackie and Speck are both in love with Mary Ann, but she is not interested in any boys.
+However, after battering Jackie, she suggests that Jackie and Speck fight in a duel for her affection.
+Jackie and Speck fight with real swords that have been used to damage a tire and shred clothing.
+They drop their swords and fight with their fists.
+Jackie wins, but Speck's father holds Jackie down while Speck strikes Jackie until Jackie's elderly grandmother intervenes and knocks Speck's dad down, with the gang cheering.